CROI 2027 Chair and Vice Chairs

 David L. Thomas, MD

-Dr Thomas is the Stanhope Bayne-Jones Professor of Medicine at the Johns Hopkins School of Medicine in Baltimore, Maryland.
+Dr Thomas is the Stanhope Bayne-Jones Professor of Medicine at The Johns Hopkins School of Medicine in Baltimore, Maryland.
 He is trained in infectious diseases and cares for patients with HIV and chronic viral hepatitis.
 From 2006 to 2022, Dr Thomas served as the director of the Division of Infectious Diseases.

 Research Focus: Viral hepatitis, especially as it occurs in persons with HIV